eslamelgourany/AB_Testing_Analysis/README.md

 ### Project Motivation <a name="motivation"></a>

 A/B tests are very commonly performed by data analysts and data scientists.
 For this project, I will be working to understand the results of an A/B test run by an e-commerce website.
-At the end of the project, I would like to be able to give recommendation to the company either they can
+At the end of the project, I would give a recommendation to the company to one of the following points:

 * Implement the new webpage,
 * Keep the old webpage, or